samuelwilliams413/samuelwilliams413.github.io/chukchuk/dm_fantasy.md

 - Deliver a love letter
 - Penetration test a castle
 - Make a trade with some gnomes
+- Get a goat to the ritual
+	- Chews through ropes/escapes
+	- Won't let them sleep at all
+	- Attracts large predator beasts
+	- Gives them fleas
+	- They get harassed by local animal rights activists
+	- Farmer is missing a goat that looks identical to it
+	- Eats their food
+	- Eats their clothing
+	- Gets loose in a crowded market
+	- Falls down a well
+	- Specifically dislikes the members of the party that don't want to let it be
+	- killed
+	- A local thug steps in its poop
+	- Someone offers to buy it for more than it's worth

 # Shin, the dragon